CHARLES

 28.

-A newborn is admitted to the neonatal intensive care unit (NICU) with a myelomeningocele.
-What is the priority nursing intervention during the first 24 hours?
+A newborn is admitted to the neonatal intensive care unit (NICU) with a diagnosis of myelomeningocele.
+What is the priority nursing intervention during the first 24 hours of life?

 29.

-A client with multiple sclerosis is in remission.
-Which diversional activity should the nurse encourage that best meets the client’s needs while in remission?
+A 34-year-old client with multiple sclerosis (MS) is currently in remission.
+Which diversional activity should the nurse encourage that best supports the client’s needs during this period?

 30.

-A parent whose newborn infant son has a cleft lip and palate asks the nurse, “How should I feed my baby because he has difficulty sucking?”
-What information should the nurse provide concerning a safe feeding technique for this infant?
+A parent of a newborn with a cleft lip and palate asks the nurse, “How should I feed my baby since he has trouble sucking?”
+What information should the nurse provide regarding a safe feeding technique for this infant?

 31.

-A client at 16 weeks’ gestation calls the nurse at the prenatal clinic and states that her partner just told her he has genital herpes.
-What should the nurse include when teaching the client about sexual activity?
+A 16-week pregnant client calls the prenatal clinic and says her partner just informed her he has genital herpes.
+What should the nurse include when teaching the client about sexual activity during pregnancy?

 32.

-Early in the ninth month of pregnancy a client experiences painless vaginal bleeding and is admitted to the hospital.
-What should the client’s plan of care include?
+A client in her ninth month of pregnancy experiences painless vaginal bleeding and is admitted to the hospital.
+What should the nurse include in the client’s plan of care?

 33.